meilisearch/documentation/create/how_to/digitalocean_droplet.md

 meilisearch-setup
 ```

-### 3. Enjoy your ready-to-use meilisearch droplet
+### 3. Enjoy your ready-to-use MeiliSearch droplet

 Your MeiliSearch Droplet is ready to be used in **production**.